robinagandhi/CYBR4360-8366/Firewalls-iptables.md

 Login to it and open a terminal.

 Now ping the Ubuntu VM using its IP address. [ping](https://en.wikipedia.org/wiki/Ping_%28networking_utility%29) is a networking utility to test reachability.
+In the command below, replace `Ubuntu_machine_IP_address_here` with the IP address you noted above.
+It should begin with `192.168`.

 ```bash
 ping Ubuntu_machine_IP_address_here